-Motions for Summary Judgment require a Statement of Uncontested Material Facts.
+In addition to a Memorandum of Points and Authorities, Motions for Summary Judgment also require a Statement of Uncontested Material Facts.
 See D.C.
 Super.
 Ct.
 R. Civ.
-P. 12-I(b).
-The movant must file a statement of the material facts that the movant contends are not genuinely disputed.
-Each material fact must be stated in a separate numbered paragraph.
-A party opposing the motion must file a statement of the material facts that the opponent contends are genuinely disputed.
-The disputed material facts must be stated in separate numbered paragraphs that correspond to the extent possible with the numbering of the paragraphs in the movant's statement.
+P. 12-I(k).
+Opposing parties may file, within 10 days after service of the Motion (again, not counting weekends and legal holidays) a Statement of Material Facts which are in dispute.
 Both the moving party and the opposing party shall refer to the parts of the record relied upon to support each statement of fact set forth in their respective papers.
-See D.C.
-Super.
-Ct.
-R. Civ.
-P. 12-I(c)(1).